Last updated on January 11, 2026

 Complete every field.
 Google rewards completeness.
 Fill out services, add photos of your office and team (not stock photos), write a detailed business description with natural keyword usage.

 Actively generate reviews.
 Firms in the Local Pack typically have 50+ reviews with 4.5+ star ratings.
 You need a systematic process: after successful case resolution, ask for reviews.
-Make it easy—send a direct link.
+Make it easy by sending a direct link.

 Post regularly.
 Google Business Profile has a "Posts" feature most firms ignore.
 Weekly updates about case results (anonymized), legal tips, or firm news signal to Google that your business is active.